nihirash/esp-binary-firmware/wifi-modem-description.md

    + Ports present as 2 bytes

-   + All multibyte data are big-endian
+   + All multibyte data are little-endian

 Commands without parameters contains only one byte.